xuelingyi/SLRfinder/README.md

 save(data_cls, GT, map, ind, pop, file="GT.RData")

-### get the candidate LD clusters: output all significant candidates; if no significant result is found, output the five LD clusters that have the lowest adjusted p-values (the top-ranked LD clusters)
+### get the candidate LD clusters: output all significant candidates; if no significant result is found, output the five LD clusters that have the lowest adjusted p-values (the top-ranked LD clusters).
+Note that this step might take some time if using a large dataset.
+Using more cores can speed it up.

 ## the ranks used for defining candidate regions
 ranks = c("Dext_max_rank", "R2_rank", "nSNPs_rank", "chi2_rank")
 cand_regions <- get_candidate_regions(data_cls, GT, map, pop, ranks=ranks, nPerm=10000, cores=1, alpha=0.05)